-- Continue to review our Business Management System against best practices to ensure continued compliance with ISO 37001 and recognised best practices in related to bribery, corruption and fraud. - Maintain Anti-Bribery, Corruption and Fraud Working Group meetings to monitor, evaluate and suggest risk mitigation strategies.
-The working group will continue to report to the Oversight Board for transparency. - Continue to review and implement supplier management procedures to ensure that due diligence is conducted to the correct level required and to identify any further improvements that can be made e.g. payment being made electronically in order to minimise cash transactions. - Roll out an independently hosted "Whistleblower" hotline, which will cater for all our working languages.
-Any employee, contractor or supplier that has any ethical concerns about our business will be able to file such concerns either via the internet or by speaking to an independent telephone operator.
+- Continue to review our Business Management System against best practices to ensure continued compliance with ISO 37001 and recognised best practices in relation to bribery, corruption and fraud. - Continue the rollout of Anti-Corruption and Bribery training across the remainder of the business, including the remainder of our operating markets which make up the East Africa Business Unit. - Roll out an enhanced Due Diligence process to reduce the risk of inadvertently contracting with a party who has recently engaged or continues to engage in Human Rights abuses or corrupt practices. - Maintain Anti-Bribery, Corruption and Fraud Working Group meetings to monitor, evaluate and suggest risk mitigation strategies.
+The working group will continue to report to the Oversight Board for transparency. - Continue to review and implement supplier management procedures to ensure that due diligence is conducted to the correct level required and to identify any further improvements that can be made e.g. payment being made electronically in order to minimise cash transactions.